3DO-EU/nozzle-camera/README.md

 -	Prusa MK3S
 -	Ender 3

-Sadly after Raymond recived a voron from us hes dedication to the project went the oppesit way, and untill now we havent recived anything from him.
+Sadly after Raymond received a voron from us his dedication to the project went the opposite way, and until now we haven't received anything from him.
-We asked him to send the printer back or pay for it, he refused both and we are now working on debt collection.
+We asked him to send the printer back or pay for it, but he refused both and we are now working on debt collection.

-This is the story in short, Raymond dealyed this project alot.
-But a huge thanks to Olof Ogland from bondtech that steped in and made a Voron mount in no time, for our release.
+This is the story, in short, Raymond delayed this project a lot.
+But a huge thanks to Olof Ogland from bondtech that stepped in and made a Voron mount in no time, for our release.

 ## Where to buy
 EU